intake-dynamodb/intake-dynamodb/README.md

 See [Intake docs](https://intake.readthedocs.io/en/latest/overview.html).

-In `intake-dynamodb`, there are plugins provided for reading data from dynamodb with.
+In `intake_dynamodb`, there are plugins provided for reading data from dynamodb with.
   - dynamodb

 ### Installation